 NOTE: Alternatively, the Hosting CSE obtains the notifications using a Notification Channel [i.3].
 This is repeated at specific frequency (periodic information) when the CSE is not reachable.

-NOTE: POST operation shall be used for this NOTIFY operation
+NOTE: POST operation is used for this NOTIFY operation

 After the successful receiver of notification, the Hosting CSE shall send a response to the location server.